 The respondents also thought that pornography use helped them to talk about sex more openly with their partners, and provided an alternative outlet if a partner was not in the mood for sex.
 Some respondents acknowledged that viewing pornography might lead them to develop unreasonable expectations, decrease their interest in sex, or increase their insecurities.

-Although Kohut and colleagues concede that their sample may not be representative of all couples, they encourage future researchers to ensure that their “top down” research questions take into account the possibility that pornography use can have both positive and negative affects on relationship quality.
+Although Kohut and colleagues concede that their sample may not be representative of all couples, they encourage future researchers to ensure that their “top-down” research questions take into account the possibility that pornography use can have both positive and negative effects on relationship quality.

 The Long View